Those dates, in 1956, were monumental for us.

 Oklahoma was king of college football, the Bud Wilkinson-coached dynasty in the middle of its record 47-game winning streak.

-San Francisco -- the Dons -- were the NCAA basketball champions, about to win their second consecutive title led by a shot-blocking big guy, Bill Russell, and defensive expert guard K.C.
+San Francisco -- the Dons -- was the NCAA basketball champions, about to win its second consecutive title led by a shot-blocking big guy, Bill Russell, and defensive expert guard K.C.
 Jones.

 The Boston Celtics had never won an NBA championship (but they soon would win 11 with Russell at center).
 The reigning NBA champs were the Syracuse Nationals; the Philadelphia Warriors won in 1956.